UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_09.md

 ---

 Functions help avoid redundant code but sometimes it takes away some clarity.
-Using a function without knowing exactly what it does can make our code less readable. ***Docstrings*** are the solution to this.
+Figuring out what code does can be difficult even in the best cases. ***Docstrings*** provides a solution to this problem.

-A ***docstring*** is documentation for the function that has been created.
-It is a literal string that comes directly after defining a function.
+A ***docstring*** is the documentation for the function.
+It is a literal string that comes directly after defining it.

-Writing a docstring for your functions informs on what your code does so that collaborators (and you in 6 months time) are not struggling to decipher and reuse your code.
+Writing a docstring for your functions informs on what your code does so that collaborators (and you in 6 months’ time) are not struggling to decipher and reuse your code.

 Notes: Script here